Colonization of Mars: Physical effects

 The difference in gravity may negatively affect human health by weakening bones and muscles.
 There is also risk of osteoporosis and cardiovascular problems.
 Current rotations on the International Space Station put astronauts in zero gravity for six months, a comparable length of time to a one-way trip to Mars.
 This gives researchers the ability to better understand the physical state that astronauts going to Mars would arrive in.
 Once on Mars, surface gravity is only 38% of that on Earth.
 Microgravity affects the cardiovascular, musculoskeletal and neurovestibular (central nervous) systems.
 The cardiovascular effects are complex.
 On Earth, blood within the body stays 70% below the heart, but in microgravity this is not the case due to nothing pulling the blood down.
 This can have several negative effects.
 Once entering into microgravity, the blood pressure in the lower body and legs is significantly reduced.
 This causes legs to become weak through loss of muscle and bone mass.
 Astronauts show signs of a puffy face and chicken legs syndrome.
 After the first day of reentry back to Earth, blood samples showed a 17% loss of blood plasma, which contributed to a decline of erythropoietin secretion.
 On the skeletal system which is important to support body posture, long space flight and exposure to microgravity cause demineralization and atrophy of muscles.
 During re-acclimation, astronauts were observed to have a myriad of symptoms including cold sweats, nausea, vomiting and motion sickness.
 Returning astronauts also felt disoriented.
 Once on Mars with its lesser surface gravity (38% percent of Earth's), these health effects would be a serious concern.
 Upon return to Earth, recovery from bone loss and atrophy is a long process and the effects of microgravity may never fully reverse.

 Radiation

 Dangerous amounts of radiation reach Mars's surface despite it being much further from the Sun compared to Earth.
 Mars has lost its inner dynamo giving it a weaker global magnetosphere than Earth.
 Combined with a thin atmosphere, this permits a significant amount of ionizing radiation to reach the Martian surface.
-There are two main types of radiation risks to traveling outside the protection of Earth's atmosphere and magnetosphere: galactic cosmic rays (GCR) and solar energetic particles (SEP).
+There are two main types of radiation risks to traveling outside the protection of Earth's atmosphere and magnetosphere: galactic cosmic rays (GCR) and solar energetic particles.
 Earth's magnetosphere protects from charged particles from the Sun, and the atmosphere protects against uncharged and highly energetic GCRs.
 There are ways to mitigate solar radiation, but without much of an atmosphere, the only solution to the GCR flux is heavy shielding amounting to roughly 15 centimeters of steel, 1 meter of rock, or 3 meters of water, limiting human colonists to living underground most of the time.